Sany-IO/CC1101/README.md

 actually i develop a function, to download automatically the actual firmware for the device it's self, from a master station. later, can you update your firmware over RF, with packet control, and sleeping to save battery.

+you can donate to respect our work... https://paypal.me/sany1984

 Hardware connection
 ===================